Mosamir93/alx-system_engineering-devops/0x00-shell_basics/README.md

 #4-listmorefiles displays current directory contents, including hidden files in a long format

 #5-listfilesdigitonly Display current directory contents in Long format, with user and group IDs displayed numerically And hidden files

+#6-firstdirectory creates a directory named my_first_directory in the /tmp/ directory